 - Subject-verb agreement: The subject of a sentence needs to match the verb.
 Due to verb conjugation, this is especially tricky for people who speak English as a second language and for tots who are learning to speak.
 Here’s an example of a common mistake: She have two cats.
 The verb have does not go with the subject she.
 It should be She has two cats.

 - Only proper nouns are capitalized: for some reason, a lot of people have taken it upon themselves to freely capitalize any words they think are important, a practice that is rampant in business writing.
-The Product is on Sale now is not a grammatically correct sentence.
+The Product is on Sale now is not a correctly written sentence.